MXS9501/LabBook/Cell Culture Protocol.md

 	6. re-suspend cells using 1 ml inactived-FBS gently, then add 100 ul DMSO and mix them well (if the cell intensty is too high, 2 ml FBS and 200 ul DMSO are suggested).
 	7. Add 1 ml cell mixture into cryo tube.
 	8. Place the tube into cell programmed freezing box, the place the box at -80 degree for overnight (at least 12 hours).
 	9. Transfer the tubes into liquid nitrogrn tank on next day.

 # Cell Recovery

-	1. Cryo tube is taken from Liquid Nitrogen and prewarmed at 37 degree.
-(NOT PLACE THE TUBE FOR TOO LONG TIME)
+	1. Cryo tube is token from Liquid Nitrogen and prewarmed at 37 degree.
+(NOT PLACE THE TUBE FOR TOO LONG TIME) 2.1 Prepare cell dish with pre-warmed Medium (10 ml, 10 cm Dish/ 4 ml, 6 cm Dish)

-	2.
+	OR
+	2.2 Prepare pre-warmed Medium in 50 ml tube,

+	3.1 Transfer the cell onto the plate, seed the with crossline, shake the plate gently.

+	OR
+	3.2 Transfer the cell into tube containing Medium, and mix well, then transfer cell-medium mixture onto plate.
+	4. Place the cell plate at 37 degree for overnight, change the medium after 6 hours if it needed.
+	5. Check the cell confluency next day to deciede sub-culture time.